 - Access to the discussion forum

-The following sections will be open to participants October 20 – March 20.
+Registration for this course is now closed.
+The following sections will be open to registered participants October 20 – March 20.
 Registrants will have access to all units in the sections they paid for during this time.
 Participants can access the modules on their own schedule and work at their own pace.
 Participants can register at any time before or during this period.

 Section 1: Light Sensitivity of Silver Salts

 Section 3: Chemical and Spectral Sensitization

 Additional sections will become available in July 2017.
 Sections 1 – 3 will remain accessible to paid participants into the future.

 Register for this course by clicking here: AIC/FAIC Store - Events